 Waterproof Your Basement with Coating Materials

 When using this method, all working surfaces are first thoroughly cleaned of all sorts of dirt, and then the surfaces are properly aligned.
-It should be noted here that in order to prevent cracking of waterproofing material due to its fairly rapid drying, it is highly recommended to apply these compounds only onto slightly moistened surfaces.
+It should be noted here that in order to prevent cracking of the waterproofing material due to its fairly rapid drying, it is highly recommended to apply these compounds only onto slightly moistened surfaces.
 Besides, some types of waterproofing compounds start reacting only in the presence of water.

 In most cases, this type of waterproofing is done in several layers.
 In such a situation, two to four layers are often applied, and each one of them should be dried to the highest extent.